Understanding What God Truly Wants From His People

 God is not

 dependent on offerings, seeds, or sacrifices for His existence.
-Rather, these
+These acts are

-acts of giving are intended to honor Him and must proceed from a transformed
+meant to honor Him and must proceed from a heart that is right with Him.

 “Offer to God